awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.md

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

-1. Click the name of the DB instance that has the log file that you want to view\.
+1. Choose the name of the DB instance that has the log file that you want to view\.

+1. Choose the **Logs & events** tab\.

 1. Scroll down to the **Logs** section\.

-1. In the **Logs** section, choose the button next to the log you want to download, and then choose **Download**\.
+1. In the **Logs** section, choose the button next to the log that you want to download, and then choose **Download**\.

 1. Open the context \(right\-click\) menu for the link provided, and then choose **Save Link As**\.
-Type the location where you want the log file to be saved, and then choose **Save**\.
+Enter the location where you want the log file to be saved, and then choose **Save**\.
 ![\[viewing log file\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/log_download2.png)

 ### AWS CLI<a name="USER_LogAccess.Procedural.Downloading.CLI"></a>

 To download a database log file, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html](https://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html)\.
-By default, this command will download only the latest portion of a log file; however, you can download an entire file by specifying the parameter `--starting-token 0`\.
+By default, this command downloads only the latest portion of a log file\.
+However, you can download an entire file by specifying the parameter `--starting-token 0`\.

 The following example shows how to download the entire contents of a log file called *log/ERROR\.4* and store it in a local file called *errorlog\.txt*\.